Re-introduction of the Mexican Gray Wolf

 - Length of text: ~1000 words (~3 pages, typed, double-spaced, 1" margins, 12-pt font) plus a References Cited section, which doesn't count in the word count.

 - This essay/video is worth 100 points, mostly for the writing (proper grammar, good paragraphs).

 - Click here for an example essay on the topic of the US in the UN.

 The Problem: Re-introduction of the Wolf

-Can the re-introduction of the almost extinct Mexican gray wolf, a large carnivorous predator, back into protected wilderness areas of the Southwest succeed?
+Can common ground be found for the re-introduction of the almost extinct Mexican gray wolf, a large carnivorous predator?
 Give pros and cons of this issue.

 Summarize the status of the Mexican Gray wolf re-introduction in the Southwest.
 Identify (cite) arguments and types of evidence that support the wolf re-introduction or that challenge the wolf re-introduction.
 Cover both sides.
 To conclude, how can common ground be achieved so that the wolf can exist without people being negatively affected?

 There is no right or wrong answer here.
 Indeed, it would be academically useful to be able to argue both ways on this issue.
-The goal for this essay is lots of scholarship (reading) and clear and concise writing that expresses informed argumentation about the wolf re-introduction.
+The goal for this essay/video is lots of scholarship (reading) and clear and concise writing that expresses informed argumentation about the wolf re-introduction.
 Use the readings linked from this web site to develop specific arguments on the wolf re-introduction.

 Before beginning writing, spend time reading science articles, web pages, and other reference materials (newsclips) related to the Mexican Gray wolf re-introduction.